vinayky123/CryptoCurrencies/README.md

-Note:- APIs used in this application have rate limit about 30 requests per minute.
+Note:- APIs used in this application have rate limit about 5-10 requests per minute based on usage.
 If app requests more than that (while scrolling coins list) we might experience frequent error messages.
 Please wait for a minute and try again.